jlsam/ot-node_ansible/README.md

-These [Ansible](https://www.ansible.com/) [playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html) and associated files will setup a fresh Linux server and install an Origin Trail v6 test node.
+This [Ansible](https://www.ansible.com/) [playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html) and associated files will setup a fresh Linux server and install an Origin Trail v6 test node.
 Testing was done in a VPS running Ubuntu 18.04 and 20.04.
+These instructions also assume your [control](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#control-node) system is running a Linux distribution that uses `apt` as the package manager.

 See [this file](quick-instructions.md) for quick setup instructions.

-Recent versions of Debian [switched](https://wiki.debian.org/MySql) from MySQL to MariaDB. ot-node bash installer uuses MySQL and one of the commands is not compatible with MariaDB.
+Recent versions of Debian [switched](https://wiki.debian.org/MySql) from MySQL to MariaDB. ot-node bash installer uses MySQL and one of the commands is not compatible with MariaDB.
 If the Origin Trail provides support for MariaDB in the future I will endeavor to make the necessary changes, but for now Debian is not supported.

 ### SSH configuration
-This setup assumes a working `config` file in ~/.ssh, in the [control](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#control-node) system.
+This setup assumes a working `config` file in ~/.ssh, in the control system.
 I include a sample file and simple instructions [here](.ssh/).

 >Note: the `.ssh/` directory in this repository is just a placeholder for the `config` file and instructions.
 The folder is not necessary to run the playbooks.